 As clarified by Executive Order 13166, Improving Access to Services for Persons with Limited English Proficiency, national origin discrimination includes discrimination on the basis of limited English proficiency (LEP).
 To ensure compliance with Title VI, you must take reasonable steps to ensure that LEP persons have meaningful access to your programs.
 Meaningful access may entail providing language assistance services, including oral and written translation, where necessary.
 You are encouraged to consider the need for language services for LEP persons in conducting your programs and activities.
-For assistance and information, go to www.arts.gov/about/foia/library.
-On March 1, 2025, Executive Order 14224, Designating English as the Official Language of the United States, rescinded EO 13166 but does not require or direct any change in the services provided by the federal agency.
+For assistance and information go to www.arts.gov/about/foia/library.